Linuxfabrik/monitoring-plugins/check-plugins/mysql-logfile/README.md

                      [--ignore-regex IGNORE_REGEX] [--port PORT]
                      [--server-log SERVER_LOG] [--timeout TIMEOUT]

-Scans the MySQL/MariaDB error log for warnings and errors, similar to how MySQLTuner analyzes the log.
-Works even when the database is down by reading the log file directly.
-Uses a cache to avoid re-reading already processed entries.
-Requires root or sudo.
+Scans the MySQL/MariaDB error log for errors, warnings, startups and shutdowns.
+On MySQL 8.0.22+ the plugin prefers the `performance_schema.error_log` table (reachable over the network, no shell access to the log file needed).
+Otherwise it reads the on-disk log file, or fetches recent log lines from a container (`docker:`/`podman:`/`kubectl:`) or systemd unit (`systemd:`).
+The on-disk file path is taken from MySQL/MariaDB's `log_error` variable, with common fallback locations probed when that variable is empty.
+The discovered path is cached so the check still works briefly when the database is down.
+Severity is detected from the bracketed log tags (`[ERROR]`, `[Warning]`), which matches MySQL/MariaDB output and avoids false positives on lines that merely mention "error" or "warning".
+Recommendations are grouped under a single block at the end of the output.
+Reading the on-disk log file usually requires root/sudo (typical mysql logs are owned by `mysql:mysql` mode `0640`).
+The `performance_schema.error_log` path needs SELECT on that table but no filesystem access.

 options:
   -h, --help            show this help message and exit